Netflix/metaflow/docs/cards.md

 ### `MetaflowCard`

 The [MetaflowCard](../metaflow/plugins/cards/card_modules/card.py) class is the base class from which all custom cards are created.
-The class provides a `render` function which expects a string to be returned.
-Below is an example snippet of usage.
+The class provides a `render` function.
+The `render` function returns a string.
+Below is an example snippet of usage :
 ```python
 from metaflow.cards import MetaflowCard
 # path to the custom html file which is a `mustache` template.